Nasturtium: planting, sowing, caring for

 Taking a cutting of nasturtium

-• Choose nice stems about ten centimetres long
+- Choose healthy stems about ten centimetres long

 Climbing or creeping, nasturtium is a beautiful plant with warm and vibrant colours that adapts to all desires, in the ground or in pots.
-It dresses up the strictest compositions with a touch of exoticism in just a few weeks.
-It is appreciated in all gardens for its exuberance, its lovely graphic foliage, and its long flowering in fiery colours that blend with the foliage and flowers of its neighbours.
+It adds an exotic touch to the strictest displays in just a few weeks.
+It is appreciated in all gardens for its exuberance, its lovely graphic foliage, and its long flowering in fiery colours that blend beautifully with the foliage and flowers of its neighbours.

-Left to its own devices, to dress up a path, it will form a lush and original flowering carpet alongside a Black-eyed Susan or a hardy geranium, at the foot of bushes like berberis, a rose, or a syringa.
+Left to its own devices, to dress a path, it will form a lush and original flowering carpet alongside a Black-eyed Susan or a hardy geranium, at the foot of bushes like berberis, a rose, or a mock orange.

-In the flower beds of summer flowering perennial plants or annuals, it will be paired with flamboyant Echinacea, Helenium, cosmos, achillea, vigorous cannas, cordylines, or even gladioli around which it will delicately twine.
+In beds of summer flowering perennials or annuals, it will be paired with flamboyant Echinacea, Helenium, cosmos, yarrow, vigorous cannas, cordylines, or even gladioli around which it will delicately twine.

-It pairs with other original climbers, such as Eccremocarpus scaber, Cobaea scandens, Bignonia, or with Sollya heterophylla, to create a charming exotic mix.
+It pairs well with other original climbers, such as Eccremocarpus scaber, Cobaea scandens, Bignonia, or Sollya heterophylla, to create a charming exotic mix.

-With climbing asarina, ipomoeas, and both perennial and annual sweet peas, they will climb in record time up a small trellis or arch.
+With climbing asarina, morning glories, and both perennial and annual sweet peas, they will quickly climb a small trellis or arch.

 For an effective combination, mix nasturtiums together; the dwarf varieties will cover the base of a Canary nasturtium throughout the summer.